 - a safe home,

-are clear signs of a healthy and energy-filled first chakra.
+are clear signs of an energy-filled and open first chakra.

-Any blockage in the base chakra area can negatively impact the health of your connection with the Earth and the natural laws.
+Any blockage in the base chakra area can negatively impact the vitality of your connection with the Earth and the natural laws.

-Exaggerated struggle for survival, avarice, penny-pinching, excessive materialism, and unhealthy egocentrism signal a serious dysfunction of your natural base.
+An exaggerated struggle for survival, avarice, penny-pinching, excessive materialism and unhealthy egocentrism signal a serious dysfunction of your natural base.

-Getting in touch with your Muladhara chakra helps you adjust your focus and re-establish the true values that stem from being one with the creation around us.
+Getting in touch with your Muladhara chakra helps you adjust your focus and re-establish the correct values that stem from being aligned with the creation around us.

-Healthy and balanced root chakra is the most important foundation for any kind of advanced spiritual work.
+The healthy and balanced root chakra is an essential foundation for any advanced spiritual work.